theramiyer/blog/content/post/2021/covid-and-high-orac-foods.md

 Do not rely plainly on such "சுருக்கு வழிகள்" (shortcuts).

 Also, share this post with your friends and family, so that they are aware.
 (Use the buttons below for ease.)
-If you have any WhatsApp messages that you would like me to dissect, let me know on Twitter at [@iamramiyer](https://twitter.com/iamramiyer).
+If you have any WhatsApp messages that you would like me to validate, let me know on Twitter at [@iamramiyer](https://twitter.com/iamramiyer).

 And most importantly, take care.